kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Choose to contest the ticket (Not Guilty Plea)

-Either action must be taken by the court appearance date indicated on the ticket, or there will be added consequences which could include late fees, license suspension and even, a bench warrant being issued for your arrest.
+Either action may be taken by the court appearance date indicated on the ticket, or there may be added consequences, including late fees, license suspension, and even a bench warrant being issued for your arrest.

-If you choose to pay the ticket, this will be taken as a Guilty plea by the court and an acknowledgment of all charges against you.
-If the offense does not require a court appearance, the ticket will be marked payable and a fine amount will be listed.
-You can pre-pay the fines, rather than wait for the court date.
-Fine can be paid online through the Kentucky court website (not available in all locations) and must be made at least 3 days before your court appearance date.
+If you choose to pay the ticket, this may be taken as a Guilty plea by the court and an acknowledgment of all charges against you.
+If the offense does not require a court appearance, the ticket may be marked payable, and a fine amount may be listed.
+You can pre-pay the fines rather than wait for the court date.
+Fine can be paid online through the Kentucky court website (not available in all locations) and may be made at least 3 days before your court appearance date.

-• The total fine amount must be received before the scheduled court appearance to avoid additional penalties.
+• The total fine amount should be received before the scheduled court appearance to avoid additional penalties.

-If the offense requires a court appearance, the ticket will be marked “court “and there will be no fine amount listed.
-You must show up in court on your scheduled date if this is the case.
-You will be arraigned on your court date, where you will enter a plea and receive your sentence which will include the fine for the violation and any other penalty given by the judge.
-The conviction will be reported to the Kentucky DDL and points will accrue on your record.
+If the offense requires a court appearance, the ticket may be marked "court, "and there may be no fine amount listed.
+You may need to show up in court on your scheduled date if this is the case.
+You may be arraigned on your court date, where you may enter a plea and receive your sentence, which may include the fine for the violation and any other penalty given by the judge.
+The conviction may be reported to the Kentucky DDL and points may accrue on your record.

-If you choose to contest the ticket, you must appear on your court date to enter your plea before the court.
-After your arraignment, a date will be scheduled for your trial and you will have the chance to make your case (as will the prosecutor), after which the judge will render judgment.
-If you are found “Not Guilty” then all charges are dismissed, and fines are voided.
-There will be no report to the Kentucky DDL and no points will be added to your driving record.
-You will still cover Court fees.
-If you are found “Guilty”, then you will be liable for the total fine and any additional penalties set by the judge.
-A record of the conviction will be sent to the DDL which will result in points being added to your driving record and you must still cover Court fees.
+If you choose to contest the ticket, you can appear on your court date to enter your plea before the court.
+After your arraignment, a date may be scheduled for your trial, and you may have the chance to make your case (as may the prosecutor), after which the judge may render judgment.
+If you are found "Not Guilty" then all charges are dismissed, and fines are voided.
+There may be no report to the Kentucky DDL and no points may be added to your driving record.
+You may still cover Court fees.
+If you are found "Guilty", then you may be liable for the total fine and any additional penalties set by the judge.
+A record of the conviction may be sent to the DDL, which may result in points being added to your driving record, and you may still be required to cover Court fees.

-If you will be unavailable on the court date and are unable to pre-pay the fine, it is your responsibility to inform the court or you will face added penalties.
+If you may be unavailable on the court date and are unable to pre-pay the fine, you must inform the court, or you may face added penalties.

 How Do I find Kentucky Traffic Court Records?

-Traffic court records in Kentucky are available at the Court Clerk’s office of the court where the records are stored, i.e. where the case was heard.
+Traffic court records in Kentucky are available at the court clerk's office where the records are stored, i.e., where the case was heard.
 Additionally, publicly available records are accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
-To find a record using the search engines on these sites, interested parties must provide:
+These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
+To find a record using the search engines on these sites, interested parties may be required to provide:

 • The name of someone involved, providing it is not a juvenile